blbadger/blbadger.github.io/language-discreteness.md

         return x
 ```

-This model requires around 19 GB when performing the gradient descent-based input representation algorithm
+This model requires around 20GB when performing the gradient descent input representation algorithm, so the following experiments are performed using an A100 (available on Colab for a fee) which as 40GB of VRAM (GPU memory).

 After $N=1000$ we have for the first transformer block:

 $$